Phytoplankton bloom in the Baltic Sea 3 July 2001. Photo: NASA/Wikimedia

-Most people probably think of stagnating lakes when eutrophication is mentioned.
-In fresh water environments eutrophication is almost always caused by phosphates, since phosphorus is the substance that usually limits biological growth in water.
+In fresh water environments, eutrophication is almost always caused by phosphates, since phosphorus is the substance that usually limits biological growth in fresh water.

 On land and in the sea, however, it is nitrogen that is the limiting factor in the majority of cases.
 The deposition of nitrogen - originating from emissions of nitrogen oxides and ammonia - therefore acts as a fertilizer in nature.

 While this favours some species of plants that can easily make use of the extra nitrogen, it does so at the expense of others.
 It also affects the growth of mycorrhizal fungi.

 The impoverishment of ecosystems that results from the deposition of nitrogen is a real and very serious problem in large parts of Europe.
 The increased growth rate that results from nitrogen deposition also increases biological acidification.

 The atmospheric deposition of nitrogen compounds in Europe is due, in roughly equal parts, to emissions of nitrogen oxides and ammonia.